 4. Once spaghetti squash is cooked, cool slightly and carefully slice in half.
 Remove seeds and discard.
 Use a fork to shred squash into long strands in a bowl.

 5. To serve: Place the spaghetti squash on a serving platter or individual plates.
 Pour sauce over the squash.
 Garnish with Parmesan cheese, if desired.

 Makes 8 servings (each serving, ⅛ of recipe)

-Spaghetti squash is a bright yellow, football shaped vegetable with pale yellow, stringy flesh, that resembles spaghetti when cooked.
+Spaghetti squash is a bright yellow, football-shaped vegetable with pale yellow, stringy flesh, that resembles spaghetti when cooked.
 It has a slightly sweet flavor.
-Spaghetti squash is available year round with the peak season from fall though winter.
+Spaghetti squash is available year-round with the peak season from fall through winter.
 Spaghetti squash originated in Mexico.

 Choose spaghetti squash that are hard and smooth with an even pale yellow color.
 Avoid greenish squash which is still immature or those with bruised or damaged spots.
 Store un-cut spaghetti squash for up to 3 weeks at room temperature.

 It’s easier to shred the spaghetti squash if you use an oven mitt or dishtowel to hold the halved squash at an angle.
 Use a fork to rake the stringy pulp from the warm shell into a bowl.

 |SKINNY FACTS: for 1 serving (each serving, 1/8 of recipe, not including Parmesan cheese)